 Willow-Jean is a māmā and the Minister of Conservation, Minister for Youth, as well as Associate Minister for Arts, Culture and Heritage and Associate Minister of Health.
 She is married to Dion Prime and they have two daughters, Hihana and Heeni.

 Willow-Jean loves Northland!
-She grew up there and it’s home for her family.
-Northland gave her a great childhood, and she wants to make sure that there is a thriving future in Northland for families, communities and businesses.
-That’s why she wants to be Labour MP for Northland.
+She grew up there – it’s her home.
+Northland gave her a great childhood, and she wants to make sure there is a thriving future in Northland for our families, communities and businesses.
+That’s why she became an MP.

 She has a strong background in law, advocacy and Māori and community development.
 Willow-Jean was educated at Bay of Islands College and the University of Waikato where she studied Te Reo Māori and Law.
 She has a LLM (First Class Honours), a conjoint Bachelor of Arts and Bachelor of Laws and Post-Graduate Diploma of Māori and Pacific Development (with Distinction).

 Her work in the community led to increasing calls for her to stand for the Far North District Council.
 In 2013, she became the youngest FNDC Councillor.
 She was re-elected to Council in 2016.
 Willow-Jean became a Labour List MP in 2017.
 She is the Parliamentary Private Secretary for Local Government, a current member of the Governance and Administration Select Committee and a former member of the Finance and Expenditure Select Committee.